 The project will be conducted by an international team of researchers with multiple disciplinary backgrounds from Brazil, Germany and the UK, in close partnership with researchers, stakeholders and publics of a multi-site case study on flood risk management in Brazil.
 Furthermore, the methods and results of this case study will be the basis for a transcultural dialogue with government organisations and local administration involved in flood risk management in Germany (GIScience Heidelberg) and the United Kingdom United Kingdom (University of Warwick).

-After the kick-off event in November 2018, in June 2019 the pilot study took place in the study areas in Rio Branco and in São Paulo.
+In June 2019 the pilot study took place in the study areas in Acre and in São Paulo.
 It was a valuable opportunity to test the developed methods in the specific setting of the study areas.
 Moreover, it was an important step to get in touch with the communities and to learn more about their living conditions, their flooding experiences and the already taken flood mitigation measures.
-See some impressions from the workshops and the walks through the study areas in Brazil below.
+See some impressions from the workshops and the walks during the pilot study.